How to Get to Know Someone

 Psychologist Arthur Aron started studying the science of love with Elaine Spaulding – his collaborator and real-life wife, after their first kiss.
 Back in 1997, they conducted a research and developed a set of 36 questions (see below) aiming to create closeness between two subjects.
 This questionnaire generated a lot of buzz in the dating community.
 It is said that it can help you fall in love with a stranger.
 Some even recommended answering this questionnaire at the early stage of a relationship or dating.

 B and I have been together for four year yet this questionnaire peaked my curiosity, so we gave it a try and we learned new things about each other.
-From my side, it was extremely insightful: humor was a topic that came up frequently in his answers, and I discovered how important and omnipresent it was in his life.
+From my side, it was extremely insightful: humor came up frequently in his answers, and I discovered how important and omnipresent it was in his life.
 We shared some very personal stories about ourselves, and I must confess that we both shed some tears.
 I did not expect this process to be emotionally intense.

 Will these 36 questions make you fall in love?
 I can't tell because we were already in love BUT they certainly provide closeness, intimacy and some understanding about one another.
 If both parties wholeheartedly give in, it will create a bond and an atmosphere of trust.
 Some questions are deep and will make you feel vulnerable.
 I honestly do not know if I would be brave enough to answer some of these with a total stranger on a first date.
 However, now that I've tried this exercise, I personally feel that it is relevant for any relationship, including friendship!